 You can remember how to spell "counsel," the verb, think of the S-E-L on the end as meaning "sell," another verb.

-Both “council" and “counsel” ultimately go back to the same Latin word, “consilium,” and Etymology Online says people have been confusing these two words ever since the 16th century.
+Both “council" and “counsel” ultimately go back to the same Latin word, “consilium,” and Online Etymology Dictionary says people have been confusing these two words ever since the 16th century.

 “Council” is a noun that describes a group of decision makers.